ITfoxtec/FoxIDs/docs/samples.md

 Sample API showing how to secure an API with an access token and how to restrict access by a scope.

-The API calls [API2 sample](#aspnetcoreapi2sample) secured with an access token obtained with token exchange and client authentication method private_key_jwt (certificate),
+The API calls [API2 sample](#aspnetcoreapi2sample) secured with an access token obtained by token exchange and the client use client authentication method private_key_jwt (certificate).

 Local development domain and port: `https://localhost:44344`